goodudetheboy/youtube-live-translator.js/audio_capturing/README.md

 3) Once finished installing, the program will install one input channel and one output channel (you can check Sound in Control Panel for more details), which is named, respectively Cable Input (Playback section) and Cable Output (Recording section).
 If the driver is there, then you are in a good spot

-5) Switch your default output device to "Cable Input".
-For Windows 10, look at the Volume icon in the lower left corner of your screen, click on it, click the up ^ arrow, and change audio device to Cable Input

 4) Run `node audio_capturing/capture.js` to start recording.
 For this first run, the program will output all list of sound devices on your computer.
 Find something like this in the output terminal:
 ```
 id: [AUDIO_ID],